biopython/biopython/DEPRECATED.rst

 The methods get_column and add_sequence of the MultipleSeqAlignment class were deprecated in Release 1.57 and removed in Release 1.69.
-The format method of the MultipleSeqAlignment class and the PairwiseAlignment class were deprecated in Release 1.76, and removed in Release 1.79.
+The format method of the MultipleSeqAlignment class and the PairwiseAlignment class were deprecated in Release 1.76.
+This decision was reversed in Release 1.79.
+Instead, the __format__ method of the PairwiseAlignment class was deprecated in Release 1.79.
+The __format__ method of the Array class in Bio.Align.substitution_matrices was deprecated in Release 1.79.

 Bio.Align.Generic
 -----------------